Bahrain News Agency

 The Bahrain News Agency (BNA) is the state news agency of Bahrain.

 History and profile

-The BNA was established in 1976 with the name of the Gulf News Agency.
-In 2001 it was renamed as the Bahrain News Agency.
+The BNA began as the Gulf News Agency in 1976, before taking its current name in 2001.
 The agency is run under the Ministry of Information Affairs.
 It is a member of the Federation of Arab News Agencies (FANA).
 The BNA has both Arabic and English publications and is based in Manama.

 In July 2013, the agency launched BNA Zaman, a service which documents Bahrain's landmark development achievements via pictures.

-BNA is an active member of the Federation of Arab News Agencies (FANA) that includes the national news agencies of 18 Arab countries.
+BNA is an active member of FANA, which includes the national news agencies of 18 Arab countries.